otwcode/docs/patterns/listbox.md

   </ol>
 </div>

+### HTML classes

+A listbox usually has an [object type class](../class-taxonomy#types): `work listbox group`, `assignment listbox group`, `reading listbox group`.

+These class names should almost always be singular.
+The main exception to this is tags: `tags index group`.

+If you find a plural other than `tags`, it's probably a mistake that needs to be corrected.

 ## Notes

 We call it listbox (instead of indexbox) because a listbox might be a dynamically inserted form or form component, and therefore would need managed focus.
 This seems most closely related to [the ARIA role listbox](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/listbox_role).